 Appendix IV provides a listing of programs in parts 4 and 5 that include IV, "Other Information."
 This listing allows the auditor to quickly determine which programs have other information, such as guidance on Type A and Type B program determination or display on the Schedule of Expenditures of Federal Awards.
-This appendix also indicates that the Medicaid Cluster is the only program currently identified as higher risk by OMB pursuant to 2 CFR section 200.519(c)(2).
+This appendix also lists the seven programs currently identified as higher risk by OMB pursuant to 2 CFR section 200.519(c)(2).

-List of Changes for the 2020 Compliance Supplement (Part 8, Appendix V)
+List of Changes for the 2021 Compliance Supplement (Part 8, Appendix V)

-Appendix V provides a list of changes from the 2019 Compliance Supplement.
+Appendix V provides a list of changes from the 2020 Compliance Supplement.